plone/plone.app.blob/README.txt

-More detailed instructions on how to set things up (including a working zeo configuration) as well as some background information on blobs |---| or in other words the story of an "early adaptor" |---| can be found in `Ken Manheimer's wiki`__.
+More detailed instructions on how to set things up (including a working zeo configuration) as well as some background information on blobs |---| or in other words the story of an "early adopter" |---| can be found in `Ken Manheimer's wiki`__.
 This is a highly useful resource and recommended read for people trying to give blobs a spin.